-- 60. The distribution of leaflets that may communicate an opposing viewpoint to the political views of the majority in the Parade constitute at its core political expression protected by s.
+59. The Plaintiffs now bring a motion to compel Whatcott to identify the anonymous political views of the majority in the Parade constitute at its core political expression protected by s.
 2(b) of the Charter.
-This is legal activity protected by law. - 61.
-In a constitutional democracy, identity of the author of the leaflet and identity of the individual who distributes the literature may remain anonymous, as identification and fear of reprisal might deter peaceful discussion of opposing viewpoints to politically correct viewpoints that are currently in vogue by a majority of the populace.
+This is legal activity protected by law.

+The Right to Remain Anonymous with respect to Core Political Speech individual who distributes the literature may remain anonymous, as identification and fear of reprisal might deter peaceful discussion of opposing viewpoints to politically correct viewpoints that are currently in vogue by a majority of the populace.
 The dissemination of ideas is vital to have a robust uninhibited public debate in the pursuit of truth.